MikeAinOz/FormToAzureQueue/readme.md

 ## How it works

 When you call the function, be sure you checkout which security rules you apply.
 If you're using an apikey, you'll need to include that in your request.
-The funtion reads form data and then saves it to an Azure Storage Que
+The function reads form data and then saves it to an Azure Storage Que

 ## Learn more